-Medicare Australia will automatically calculate entitlements for payments based on information received from the practice.
-This means it is important to inform Medicare Australia of any changes in practice arrangements (more information is provided in Practice Changes).
+Medicare will automatically calculate entitlements for payments based on information received from the practice.
+This means it is important to inform Medicare of any changes in practice arrangements (more information is provided in Practice Changes).

 Payments are made by Electronic Funds Transfer (EFT).

 Practices can spend their payment as they want, though the usual taxation rules apply.
 The PIP payment is intended to support the practice in purchasing additional equipment, upgrading its facilities or offering additional remuneration to doctors working at the practice.
 If a practice chooses to use the payment as an additional source of income for its doctors, the Australian Government strongly encourages its equitable organisation to distribute among doctors working at the practice.
 However, the Australian Government cannot be responsible for the business arrangements of individual practices.

 |Quality Prescribing||Practice participation in quality use of medicines programs endorsed by the National Prescribing Service.
 Paid annually in May.||$1 per SWPE|

 |Diabetes Incentive||Sign-On Payment: one-off payment for notifying the Australian Government that the practice uses a diabetes register and recall/reminder system.||$1 per SWPE|

 |Outcomes Payment: payment to practices that complete an annual cycle of care for a target proportion of their patients with diabetes.||$20 per HbA1c SWPE annually|